HedvigS/rgrambank/README.md

 This repository contains a set of R functions that are useful for analysis of Grambank data, and other CLDF-datasets.
 Most of the functions are adapted from the code behind [the Grambank release paper of 2023](https://www.science.org/doi/10.1126/sciadv.adg6175).
 The code of the paper was also published as grambank-analysed on [Zenodo](https://zenodo.org/doi/10.5281/zenodo.7740821) and [GitHub](https://github.com/grambank/grambank-analysed/tree/v1.0/R_grambank).
 Part of that code has been been re-written here to produce more general functions that can easily be applied to future Grambank releases and other CLDF-datasets.

 # Installing package
 The R-functions of this repository can be accessed as an R-package.
-The packages is not available via CRAN, instead you can install it directly here at GitHub.
+The packages is not available via CRAN, instead you can install it directly from GitHub.
+The packages `remotes` and `devtools` contain functions for installing packages from GitHub.

 ```
 library(remotes)